Farmworker COVID-19 Booklet - English

 - Provide facemasks and store them in a way that ensures clean masks are easily available to those who are sick and those who are caring for ill workers.

-- Workers who are sick with symptoms of COVID-19 should not work until they have fulfilled the requirements in the DPH guidance for Return-to-Work:
+- Workers who are sick and have been diagnosed with or who are suspected to have COVID-19 should not work until they have fulfilled the requirements in the DPH Isolation Guidance https://dph.georgia.gov/isolation-contact

 - A small percentage of infected people will need hospitalization.
 Older adults and people with certain underlying health conditions have a greater risk of severe illness with COVID-19 infection.
 Work with your local healthcare providers and have a plan for seeking healthcare for workers who need it.